truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 ${'####'} Connectives

 Queries with no explicitly defined logical connectives assume conjunction `AND`.
 The disjunction `OR` is also supported by using the syntax illustrated below.
-We can use `chart.release.query` with `OR` to filter chart releases by name.
+We can use `disk.query` with `OR` to filter disks by name.
 Note that the operand for the disjunction contains an array of conditions.

 The following is a valid example.
 Javascript: